pandaadir05/re-architect/docs/web_interface.md

 ## Overview

-RE-Architect's web interface consists of a Flask backend serving a React frontend.
-The interface provides a comprehensive view of the binary analysis results, including:
+RE-Architect's web interface consists of a Flask backend that provides a comprehensive view of the binary analysis results, including:

 - Dashboard with summary statistics
 - Function browser and detailed views